codingspider/job-task/README.md

 Step 1: Pull the repository

-Step 2: Run composer update command
+Step 2: Run composer install or update command

 Step 3: Create a new database and change the database name and database password in .env file